 - Start your Facebook page?

-Remember: The Facebook timeline format means you need to find images that look good short and wide.
+Remember: The Facebook timeline format means you must find images that look good short and wide.

 COLIBRI used Shortstack to make her own apps.
 The platform is easy to use and even easier if you know HTML.
 Plus, it’s empowering to create your own apps.